stathissideris/www.clojurestacks.com/_posts/2018-05-05-a-call-for-clojure-stacks.md

 - If there was zero development cost in replacing one of the libraries for a better/newer one, what replacement would you make and why?

+- Code architecture

+    Do you do MVC?
+How do you separate your code in namespaces?

 - What test methodologies do you use?
 What are your thoughts on your experience with it?